 No matter how you’ll be traveling, bring munchies for the ride.
 Ask your child to help you pick out some favorites and pack them up.
 Explain that these are just to keep everyone from getting hungry during the trip, so you’re not going to bring a lot.

-that limit their diet, it’s important to pack what you know they’ll eat.
+For kids with sensory processing issues that limit their diet, it’s important to pack what you know they’ll eat.
 This is especially true if it may be difficult to find those foods once you arrive at your destination.